 Mapungubwe South Africa

-In 1922, 1st Minister Jan Smuts saw the great potential of this area and was very committed to protecting it.
-In the beginning it was a protected area as in a botanical reserve.
-Back than in the early 1940’s it was declared The Dongola National Park.
+In 1922, 1st Minister Jan Smuts saw the great potential in this area and started very committed to protecting it.
+Back than it was a protected area as in a botanical reserve.
+In the 1940’s they declared it The Dongola National Park.

-It was then that General Smuts wanted to connect the area to the wilderness areas across the border, Botswana (then Bechuanaland) and Zimbabwe (then Southern Rhodesia).
+General Smuts wanted to connect the area to the wilderness areas across the border.
+Botswana (then Bechuanaland) and Zimbabwe (then Southern Rhodesia).
 Unfortunately, this did not really take off at the time and the wildlife area to be set up went under politics in 1948.

 However, over time academics and researchers continued to research the lost Kingdom of Mapungubwe as they have done since 1930.
 And still do.

 Mapungubwe HillHome of secret leaders of the Kingdom of Mapungubwe